-Our known short-term liquidity requirements primarily consist of funds necessary to pay for operating and other expenditures, including costs associated with the management and franchising of hotels, corporate expenses, payroll and compensation costs, taxes and compliance costs, interest payments on our outstanding indebtedness, contract acquisition costs and capital expenditures for renovations and maintenance at the hotels within our ownership segment.
-Our long-term liquidity requirements primarily consist of funds necessary to pay for scheduled debt maturities, capital improvements to the hotels within our ownership segment, commitments to owners in our management and franchise segment, dividends as declared, share repurchases and corporate capital and information technology expenditures.
+Our known short-term liquidity requirements primarily consist of funds necessary to pay for operating and other expenditures, including costs associated with the management and franchising of hotels, corporate expenses, payroll and compensation costs, taxes and compliance costs, interest payments on our outstanding indebtedness, contract acquisition costs and capital expenditures for required renovations and maintenance at the hotels within our ownership segment.
+While our accounts receivable balance as of December 31, 2020 is less than periods prior to the start of the pandemic, we are generally experiencing slower payment of certain fees due to us.
+As such, we have considered the implications of these delayed payment trends in developing our estimates of expected future credit losses; see Note 2: "Basis of Presentation and Summary of Significant Accounting Policies" in our consolidated financial statements for additional information.

+Our long-term liquidity requirements primarily consist of funds necessary to pay for scheduled debt maturities, capital improvements to the hotels within our ownership segment, commitments to owners in our management and franchise segment and corporate capital and information technology expenditures.
+We have currently suspended dividend payments and share repurchases, but expect that these activities will be reinstated and result in uses of liquidity in future periods.

-We have an investment policy that is focused on the preservation of capital and maximizing the return on new and existing investments and returning available capital to stockholders through dividends and share repurchases.
-Within the framework of our investment policy, we finance our business activities primarily with existing cash and cash generated from our operations.
-We believe that this cash and, from time-to-time, the use of our senior secured revolving credit facility (the "Revolving Credit Facility"), will be adequate to meet anticipated requirements for operating and other expenditures, including corporate expenses, payroll and related benefits, taxes and compliance costs and other commitments for the foreseeable future.
-The objectives of our cash management policy are to maintain existing leverage levels and the availability of liquidity, while minimizing operational costs.
+We have a long-term investment policy that is focused on the preservation of capital and maximizing the return on new and existing investments and returning available capital to stockholders through dividends and share repurchases.
+However, the COVID-19 pandemic has caused us to temporarily change our cash management strategy as described above.
+Within the framework of our investment policy, we currently intend to continue to finance our business activities primarily with cash on our balance sheet as of December 31, 2020 and cash generated from our operations.

+After considering our approach to liquidity and accessing our available sources of cash, we believe that our cash position will be adequate to meet anticipated requirements for operating and other expenditures, including corporate expenses, payroll and related benefits, taxes and compliance costs and other commitments for the foreseeable future based on current conditions.
+The objectives of our cash management policy are to maintain the availability of liquidity while minimizing operational costs.